Perfect Wafer Scribing with Tool Setting

 Tecdia’s tool setter jig provides quick and accurate scriber alignment and installation into a scriber machine.

 The perfect scribe is not just about cutting a neat line.
-It’s about cuts that produce neat cleavage breaks between the dice.
+It’s about cuts that produce neat cleavage breaks between the die’s.
 Having the right scribing tool for the job is fundamental.
 The next challenge is to set up the tool in the scribing machine so it will be perfectly aligned for the intended cut.
 This tutorial will help you meet the challenge whether you are just starting to use wafer scribing tools and equipment or looking to shorten process times for existing equipment.
 Tecdia can provide you with the right tool setter to better assist your work.

 Reinstalling and setting up a scribing tool is very time consuming and requires considerable training and specialized skills